A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Introduction

 \section{Introduction}

+A classical theorem of Chevalley and Eilenberg~\cite{CE48} identifies the de Rham cohomology of $G/H$ with the relative Lie algebra cohomology $H^\bullet(\mathfrak g,\mathfrak h)$ when $G$ is compact and connected and $H\subset G$ is closed and connected.
+When $G$ is noncompact or $H$ is nonclosed, the hypotheses of this classical theorem are no longer satisfied; moreover, if $H$ is nonclosed, the quotient $G/H$ need not be a smooth manifold.
+Nevertheless, $G/H$ carries a natural quotient diffeology in the sense of \cite{I13}, and one may therefore consider its diffeological de Rham cohomology.
+It is natural to ask under what conditions the classical Lie-algebraic computation remains valid for such quotients.

+We show in this paper that the geometry of foliations provides a new and effective approach to this question.
+Indeed, for a connected Lie subgroup $H$, the orbits of the right $H$-action on $G$ define a regular foliation $\mathcal F$ whose leaf space is precisely the diffeological quotient $G/H$.
+By a theorem of Hector, Mac\'{\i}as-Virg\'os, and Sanmart\'{\i}n-Carb\'on~\cite[Theorem~3.5]{HMS}, the diffeological de Rham cohomology of $G/H$ is naturally identified with the basic cohomology of $(G,\mathcal F)$.
+The problem is therefore reduced to a computation in basic cohomology, which was introduced by Reinhart~\cite{Re59} as a cohomology theory for the leaf space of a foliation.
+As we show later, the right $H$-orbit foliations arising in our main applications are Riemannian, so this reduction places the problem within the well-developed theory of basic cohomology for Riemannian foliations.

-Reinhart \cite{Re59} introduced the notion of \emph{basic cohomology} as a cohomology theory for the leaf space of a foliation.
-It has proved to be a powerful and flexible tool in the study of Riemannian foliations.
-Killing foliations form an important class of Riemannian foliations and are known to possess a type of internal symmetry given by the transverse action of their structural Lie algebras.
-In order to study this symmetry, Goertsches and T\"{o}ben \cite{GT10} introduced the notion of isometric transverse Lie algebra actions on Riemannian foliations and the associated equivariant basic cohomology, and proved, among other things, a Borel-type localization theorem for the transverse actions of structural Lie algebras on Killing foliations.
-Lin and Sjamaar \cite{LS18} subsequently studied isometric transverse Lie algebra actions on general Riemannian foliations, established several fundamental properties of such actions, and generalized the Borel-type localization theorem to this broader setting.
-More recently, Lin and Wang \cite{LW24} extensively developed equivariant Morse--Bott theory for isometric transverse Lie algebra actions on general Riemannian foliations.
+Within the theory of Riemannian foliations, Goertsches and T\"oben~\cite{GT10} introduced transverse Lie algebra actions and the associated equivariant basic cohomology.
+The canonical transverse action of the structural Lie algebra of a Killing foliation preserves the given transverse Riemannian metric and is therefore isometric.
+Goertsches and T\"oben proved, among other results, a Borel-type localization theorem in this special but important setting.
+Lin and Sjamaar~\cite{LS20} subsequently developed the theory for general isometric transverse Lie algebra actions on Riemannian foliations and extended the localization theorem to this broader setting.
+More recently, Lin and Wang~\cite{LW24} developed an equivariant Morse--Bott theory for isometric transverse Lie algebra actions on general Riemannian foliations.